TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 37/Job 37.18.md

 ---

-Canst thou with him spread out the sky, Which is strong as a molten mirror?
+Can you, with him, spread out the sky, which is strong as a cast metal mirror?